procurement strategy

 5. Conduct market analysis

-For the market study, the following methodologies might be helpful:
+For the study of the market, the following methodologies might be used:

-• Porter's five forces are useful to determine competition intensity and, therefore, the attractiveness of the business area in terms of profitability;
+• Porter's five forces are useful to determine competition intensity and, therefore, possible profitability of the industry;

-• SWOT analysis combines internal and external factors to identify a business's strengths and weaknesses on the market of particular opportunities and threats.
+• SWOT analysis combines internal and external factors to identify strengths, weaknesses, opportunities, and threats that the procurement team might face.

 7. Set clear and specific procurement objectives